 Kenzie Deppe is a second-year MA student working under Dr. L Heidenreich.
 Their research focuses on the policing of gender expression and non-conformity in the 20th century American Midwest.
 They are from Indiana and received their BA in History from the University of Indianapolis in 2022.
 When not working or researching, they enjoy reading, writing, caring for their house plants, and playing video games.

-Samantha Edgerton is a first-year doctoral student working with Dr. Laurie Mercier.
+Samantha Edgerton is a second-year doctoral student working with Dr. Laurie Mercier.
 Her primary research fields are women and gender, race and ethnicity, social movements, and popular culture in the 20th century United States.
 She received her bachelor’s degree in History and a minor in Women’s Studies, then an MA in History in 2019.
-Her Master’s thesis, “Better Than Being on the Streets”: Oregon, Idaho, and the Battered Women’s Movement, centered on interpersonal violence (IPV) and the battered women’s shelter movement in Oregon and Idaho during the period 1975 through 1994.
-Edgerton examined how the battered women’s movement transformed public consciousness about IPV in the Pacific Northwest and offered a historical analysis of the people and institutions that created shelters, pursued legislation criminalizing IPV, and the political backlash they faced in the early 1980s.
+Her PhD thesis is “Every City Has a Story to Tell: Chicana Activism, Intimate Partner Violence, and the City of Los Angeles.”

 Pamela Hsinhsuan Lee is a Ph.D. student in economic and medical history at Washington State University and works with Dr. Ashley Wright.
 Her research interests include the social, economic and public health networks connecting Asia and the world in the nineteenth and twentieth centuries, and imperial and colonial policy.